Overview

 Bali experiences only two seasons: wet season and dry season.
 Due to its location, Bali experiences high temperatures all year round.

-The best time to for this Bali itinerary is generally between April and October, during dry season.
+The best time for this Bali itinerary is generally between April and October, during dry season.
 Know that the months of July and August are high season and that is when you can expect the biggest crowds.
 You can, of course, expect dry weather during dry season and also the beaches are cleaner in this period.

 How to get to Bali